 Sheep can grow accustomed to and even enjoy being petted by humans.
-The more time you spend with one, the more it will grow to enjoy it.
-Lambs are especially susceptible to human contact and they will enjoy time with children as well as adults.
+The more time you spend with one, the more they will grow to enjoy it.
+Lambs are especially susceptible to human contact, and they will enjoy time with children and adults.
 Adult sheep that have not had human interaction may not enjoy being held or even approached and are more likely to run away than to settle.

 Although lambs can be potty trained and gladly spend time indoors, most sheep require time outdoors to graze and to promote good health.
-This means that you can keep sheep that sleep in your home but you should offer plenty of outdoor time, as well.
+This means you can keep sheep that sleep in your home, but you should offer plenty of outdoor time too.

 Will Sheep Bite?

 Strictly speaking, sheep can and do bite.
-They usually do this when they feel threatened, are startled, or are scared.
-With that said, domesticated sheep are usually quite placid and are not prone to excessive biting.
+They usually do this when they feel threatened, startled, or scared.
+That said, domesticated sheep are usually quite placid and are not prone to excessive biting.
 The greatest threat of biting usually comes when you don’t get your finger out of the way of them eating a treat.

 How Long Do Sheep Live as Pets?

 The exact lifespan of sheep depends on a lot of different factors, including species.
 Generally, however, they will live around 10 to 12 years.
-When farmed, they are considered unproductive from the age of about 5 or 6 years old and this is when they are killed.
+When farmed, they are considered unproductive from the age of about 5 or 6 years old, and this is when they are killed.
 When kept as pets, they will live much longer.
-Ensure a good diet, look for signs of poor health or illness, and do allow regular time grazing outdoors to ensure as long a life as possible.
+Give them a good diet, look for signs of poor health or illness, and allow them regular time grazing outdoors to ensure as long a life as possible.

 Do Sheep Make Good Pets?

-Sheep are considered essential to human survival and the vast majority of the billion in the world are kept for their meat and wool.
-However, sheep can make good pets when kept as barnyard pet animals.
-They can also be kept as house pets, although they do require time outdoors and need to be kept in a herd of at least three.
-If you have a lot of patience and plenty of space, then you can consider one as a pet.
+Sheep are considered essential to human survival, and the vast majority of the billion in the world are kept for their meat and wool.
+However, sheep can make good pets when kept as barnyard animals.
+They can also be kept as house pets, though they do require time outdoors and need to be kept in a herd of at least three.
+If you have a lot of patience and plenty of space, you can consider one as a pet.